decodrtechnologies/Claassified-Projects/EDA/PCA Dimensionality Reduction/ReadMe.md

 ### Run :

-In a terminal or command window, navigate to the top-level project directory `Wholesale Customer segmentation/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `PCA Dimensionality Reduction/` (that contains this README) and run one of the following commands: